 - Plan your space correctly for this perennial, because chives come back every year.

 Grow chives in a greenhouse with a moist, well-drained and rich in humus soil.
 Combine four to six inches of well-composted organic material before planting.
 Apply mulch to maintain moisture and prevent weeds.

 Chives do relatively well in a wide pH range compared to other species in the Allium genus.
-The said range stretches from slightly acidic soils with pH of 6.1 to mildly alkaline soils with PH of 7.8.
+The said range stretches from slightly acidic soils with a pH of 6.1 to mildly alkaline soils with a pH of 7.8.
 The optimal soil pH, however, is 7.0.